Emily Ratajkowski Cradles Her New Puppy, Colombo, In Adorable Instagram Photo

 In her latest Instagram update, the dark-haired beauty is seen cradling the German shepherd puppy as she poses with Colombo in her arms.
 Snuggling together for a heart-melting snapshot, the proud doggy mom and her newest “baby” looked as cute as can be.

 Judging by the scenery unfolding in the background – the pic was taken in front of a crowded shopping mall – Emily most likely stepped out for a walk with her new pup when she stopped to pose for the heartwarming photo.
-Clad in a white long-sleeved jersey and a pair of jeans, the Vogue model looked radiant as she showed off her adorable puppy.
+Clad in a white long-sleeved shirt and a pair of jeans, the Vogue model looked radiant as she showed off her adorable puppy.

 For her day out with Colombo, Emily wore her long tresses down, in a relaxed style, with a mid-part that framed her beautiful face.
-The I Feel Pretty actress added glitz to her casual outfit with a pair of hoop silver earrings and ever flashed the opulent engagement ring that Sebastian proposed with last year.
+The I Feel Pretty actress added glitz to her casual outfit with a pair of hoop silver earrings and even flashed the opulent engagement ring that Sebastian proposed with last year.

 While Emily was definitely a sight to behold, Colombo completely stole the spotlight.
-Fans went crazy over the new photo, which gathered nearly 40,000 within seven minutes of having been posted.
+Fans went crazy over the new photo, which gathered nearly 40,000 likes within seven minutes of having been posted.
 As expected, Emily’s Instagram followers rushed to the comments section to shower the adorable pup with love and compliments.
 Soon after the pic was uploaded, a flood of heart emojis started pouring in, as people couldn’t help but fall in love with the cute German shepherd pup.

 “Those baby paws,” wrote one Instagram user, ending their message with a lovestruck emoji.